-The OMG UML specification (UML Superstructure Specification, v2.1.1, p.41) states:
+The OMG Unified Modeling Language specification, (v2.5.1, p.199) states:

-'An association specifies a semantic relationship that can occur between typed instances.
-It has at least two ends represented by properties, each of which is connected to the type of the end.
-More than one end of the association may have the same type.
+An Association specifies a semantic relationship that can occur between typed instances.
+It has at least two memberEnds represented by Properties, each of which has the type of the end.
+More than one end of the Association may have the same type.